vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 Note that the last two columns (`State` and `Message`) have nothing to do with the order confirmation itself.
 Instead, they are used by our Hub Flow to keep track of which messages have been processed, and to give status info to a user.

 The following screenshot shows an example of what this list might look like.
-There are two confirmations in the list: one was processed by the Flow successfully (`State = D`), and the other ran into an error (`State = E`).
+There are two confirmations in the list: One was processed by the Flow successfully (`State = D`), and the other ran into an error (`State = E`).

 ![image](/assets/2025-09-24/080.png)